open-goal/jak-project/README.md

 In the graphics window, you can use the period key to bring up the debug menu.
 Controllers also work, using the same mapping as the original game.

 Check out the `pc_debug`, `examples` and `engine/pc/` folders under `goal_src` for some examples of GOAL code we wrote.
-The debug files have instructions for how to run them if they are not loaded automatically by the engine.
+The debug files that are not loaded automatically by the engine have instructions for how to run them.

 ## Project Layout